spiffe/spire-plugin-sdk/docs/MIGRATING.md

 plugin.
 The selectors returned in the final response are selector values only.
 The selector type is inferred by SPIRE from the name of the plugin.

-### Server NodeResolver

-The `Resolve` RPC now handles resolution for a single agent SPIFFE ID instead of a list of IDs.
-The response returns selector values only.
-The selector type is inferred by SPIRE from the name of the plugin.

 ### Server Notifier

 No substantial changes outside of the migration to plugin SDK types.